 All-Surface

 These are the types of spray paint products you can use in commercial and residential settings.
-Whether you’re working on an indoor or outdoor paint job, we don’t doubt that all-surface options can work well with different surfaces.
+Whether you’re working on an indoor or outdoor paint job, these all-surface options can work well with different surfaces.

 General Purpose